zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

 There are several reports for the Create Flow.

-* The Create Flow Funnel report  that is specified in [#create-flow-funnel-reports](#create-flow-funnel-reports) allows you to view live create flow telemetry, which is an overview of the blade's usage and deployment success numbers.
+* The Create Flow Funnel reports that are specified in [#create-flow-funnel-reports](#create-flow-funnel-reports) allows you to view live create flow telemetry, which is an overview of the blade's usage and deployment success numbers.

-The Create Flow Origin report  that is specified in [#create-flow-origin-report](#create-flow-origin-report) provides an overview of link and launch data for the blade.
-It indicates which extensions are linking to the blade and which ones are launching the blade.
+* The Create Flow Origin report that is specified in [#create-flow-origin-report](#create-flow-origin-report) provides an overview of link and launch data for the blade.

-The Create Flow Errors Report  that is specified in [#create-flow-errors-report](#create-flow-errors-report)  contains information about create errors, billing issues, and cancellations for the blade.
+* The Create Flow Errors Report that is specified in [#create-flow-errors-report](#create-flow-errors-report) contains information about create errors, billing issues, and cancellations for the blade.

 <a name="create-flow-reports-create-flow-funnel-reports"></a>
 ### Create flow funnel reports